BE FAST — Knowing the Signs of Stroke Can Save Lives

 Again, if the B and E signs suddenly appear, or are followed by F, A or S signs warnings, as the T in FAST reminds us, it’s time to call 911.

 If you know the warning signs, you could end up saving the life of someone you know or love.
-Be bold in action, Rossing said.
+Be bold in action.

-“We’d much rather have a patient present to an emergency room and realize it is not stroke than to have you or someone you care about remain at home when every minute counts,” he said.
+“We’d much rather have a patient present to an emergency room and realize it’s not stroke than to have someone you or someone you care about remain at home when every minute counts,” Boyle said.
 “Know the signs and call 911.”